 In the current ATMVP design of the BMS, all the reference pictures in L0 and L1 can be used as the collocated picture to derive the motion vectors of the CUs that are coded by the ATMVP mode.
 In CE4.2.5 and CE4.2.6, ATMVP is simplified by fetching the temporal motion information from the same collocated picture as in HEVC (signaled in slice header).

 While in these proposals, the temporal vector is not limited, so that current CU might fetch motion information from any position of the collocated picture.
 In this contribution, the corresponding block is constrained inside the collocated CTU by restricting the temporal vector.
+If the temporal vector points to an area outside of the collocated CTU, the temporal vector will be clipped.
+As shown in Figure 1, for block A, its original corresponding block ColA is outside the collocated CTU, then its temporal vector is clipped for moving the corresponding block to the closest boundary of the collocated CTU (ColA’).